h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Create Environment Directory Structure in EC2 Instance

-Next, we recommend you create the following environment directory structure in your EC2 instance since it will make it easier to follow along with the rest of the deployment tutorials, or if you already have it from the other tutorials, you can skip this step.
+Next, we recommend creating the following environment directory structure in your EC2 instance since it will make it easier to follow along with the rest of the deployment tutorials.
+If you already have it from the other tutorials, you can skip this step.
 To create the environment directory, run the following commands:

 ```bash
 # Create directory structure for model deployment projects (covers MOJO and Python)